Georgia Workers' Compensation

 Because the defendant in this case did not own or install the faulty guy wire that led to the plaintiff's injuries, one could reasonably wonder why the plaintiff bothered to asserting these claims?
 The guy wire was actually owned and installed by the plaintiff’s employer so a negligence suit against the employer directly would in all likelihood be barred by workers’ compensation law provisions that prohibit a worker from bringing negligence suits against his or her employer.
 Although some may find workers’ compensation payments to be suitable remuneration for their injuries, full recovery for many will depend on asserting claims that are not precluded by the workers’ compensation scheme.

 Given the complexities that can arise when attempting to skirt the limitations of workers’ compensation or even navigating the workers’ compensation scheme itself, injured workers should always consider obtaining competent legal advice before taking action to recover for their injuries.
-The Atlanta negligence attorneys at the Simon Law Firm have considerable experience with Georgia workplace accident litigation and are prepared to answer the questions you may have.
+The Atlanta negligence attorneys at Christopher Simon Attorney at Law have considerable experience with Georgia workplace accident litigation and are prepared to answer the questions you may have.
 Contact us if you would like a free case consultation.Related Posts: